tdiprima/langgraph-tutorial/tutorial-part1.md

 ### Section 3: Combine Results into JSON

-Let’s finish by updating the `combine` node to package everything into a JSON-friendly format.
+Let's finish by updating the `combine` node to package everything into a JSON-friendly format.
 Replace the placeholder `combine` node with this:

 ```python
 # Node to combine results into a JSON-like structure